FC Desna Chernihiv: Youth, academy and reserves

 The club has few reserve teams, the main one is FC Desna-2 Chernihiv, which in 2008 entered the professional leagues for the first time.
 The team had been competing in the Chernihivska Oblast competition and prepared themselves in the fourth-level 2008 Ukrainian Football Amateur League.
 The club has, the Youth Sports School called Yunist Chernihiv, where produced players like Andriy Yarmolenko.
 The academy of Desna, produced also Illya Shevtsov, which become the top scorer for the Ukrainian Premier League Reserves in the season 2019–20.
 In 2021, the club planned to create a children's academy.

 Desna's supporters

 The fans of FC Desna Chernihiv are called Ultras Desna.
 During FC Desna Chernihiv matches, the fan area is a strip of white and blue colors.
 On 12 March 2020 during the Quarterfinal match against Vorskla Poltava, the match was played behind closed doors due to quarantine in Ukraine during COVID-19 pandemic and "Ultra Desna" supported the team outside the Stadion Yuri Gagarin.
 They are also active in many social media like the Russian-based Telegram Channel.
-There are fans outside Ukraine, like in Italy but there is also an Australian fan of Desna called Ian Brash who constantly travels from England to Ukraine to see the team playing at home and away since 2016 supporting the club.
+There are fans outside Ukraine, like in Italy but there is also an Australian fan of Desna called Ian Brush who constantly travels from England to Ukraine to see the team playing at home and away since 2016 supporting the club.